Vision Statement developed by the Procurement Sustainability Core Team

 - The inclusion of Sustainability as a fundamental principle in the University’s Procurement Policy.

-- The creation of a permanent Inter-Departmental Procurement Sustainability Core Team.
+- The creation of a permanent Inter-Departmental Sustainable Procurement Core Team.

-- The development of a 5-year Procurement Sustainability Strategic Plan.
+- The development of a 5-Year Sustainable Procurement Strategic Plan.

-- Creation of the Procurement Sustainability Officer role.
+- Creation of the Project Manager for Sustainable Procurement role.

 - The active participation of procurement staff in McGill’s Vision 2020 mobilisation.